 Hot Glue (DURA PRO – M-749) Removal –

-Once MEE received the customers parts, Dave partnered with our in-house chemical engineer to determine a less toxic solution.
+Once MEE received the customers parts, our Sales Agent partnered with our in-house chemical engineer to determine a less toxic solution.
 Upon their investigation they developed and refined an eco-friendly, bio-degradable cleaning solvent for both cleaning applications.

 Test Results –